alimagdye/note-app/README.md

 # note-app
-CLI Note App using Node.JS
+Note is a CLI App using Node.JS